StarsandPlanets99/agentic_hackathon_procode/02-Running-Agents.md

   - Rephrasing the task more specifically (e.g "add the first item to the basket")
   - Asking the assistant to redirect to an alternative site
   - Adding intermediate steps (e.g “search first, then filter by price”)

+    For example:
+    ```python
+      stream = team.run_stream(
+        task="Browse the e-commerce site https://www.amazon.co.uk/ and add headphones to the shopping basket.
+Add the first item to the basket."
+    )
+    ```

 💭 Task 2:
 - Use the **UserProxyAgent** to interact mid-run: